 Human capital management today may be the defining factor for future success

-It sounds simple, but those companies that show more concern for their employees are more likely to experience greater employee loyalty than companies that act callously to their employees or prioritize maintaining dividends and share buyback programs over their workers.
+It sounds simple, but companies that show more concern for their employees are more likely to experience greater employee loyalty than companies that act callously toward their employees or prioritize maintaining dividends and share buyback programs over their workers.
 And employee loyalty matters for the sustainability of a company’s business success.

 For companies whose stores have remained open during the shutdown, we’ve been reviewing company policies on workplace conditions and employment flexibility.
 Are companies providing proper protective equipment and a clean work environment?
 Do they offer hazard pay or bonuses for exposed employees?
-Are companies providing paid sick leave and long-term leave options, as well as flexibility for employees unable to work during this time—for example, because of family care responsibilities or family illness?
+Are companies providing paid sick leave and long-term leave options as well as flexibility for employees unable to work during this time—for example, because of family care responsibilities or family illness?
 What benefits are provided for employees or retirees particularly affected by the coronavirus?

 For companies that have had to close stores, we're reviewing their policies on employee retention.
 If they've had to furlough employees, are they still covering benefits?
 Have they paused or ceased stock buybacks to continue benefits for employees?
 Are they keeping employees fully paid so they can reopen as quickly as possible?
 Have they cut or restrained CEO board and executive pay to keep employees as long as possible and to fund operations until business can be restarted?

 We're pleased that many retailers in which we invest have met these challenges.
 They recognize that how they treat their employees is a clear representation of their brand and that their employees ultimately create the customer interactions that will drive future customer loyalty.
 Our analysis suggests that reputational benefits from actions taken to support employees are persistent and will benefit employers and shareholders in the long term.